Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/adobe-experience-platform-assurance/adobe-experience-platform-assurance-release-notes.md

 Release notes and change logs for the Adobe Experience Platform Assurance extension

+## January 14, 2022

+### Flutter Assurance 2.0.1

+- Updated the package to reference the Android library from Maven Central Repository.
+- Migrated to the new Android APIs based on [FlutterPlugin](https://api.flutter.dev/javadoc/io/flutter/embedding/engine/plugins/FlutterPlugin.html).

+## September 14, 2021

+### Xamarin Assurance iOS 1.0.0

+- iOS Assurance framework updated to 1.1.3

+### Xamarin Assurance Android 1.0.0

+- Android Assurance framework updated to 1.0.3

+## August 23, 2021

+### React Native Assurance 2.0.0

+This major release introduces support for following:

+- Support for React Native version 0.60.+
+- Auto linking for native dependencies and removal of the bundled SDK binaries (XCFramework) from the React Native module.
+- Dynamic versions for native dependencies to always load the latest SDK.
+- Removal of registerExtension Javascript API.

+## August 18, 2021

+### Flutter Assurance 2.0.0

+- Updated to support Flutter 2.0 and null safety.

 ## June 28, 2021

 ### iOS AEPAssurance 3.0.0